2uinc/tenable2jira/README.md

 # tenable2jira
 An integration that uses AWS for automated Jira ticket creation from Tenable vulnerability agent scans.
+The current lambda using this integration in the 2U AWS Production account is configured to create tickets in the TVM Jira project.
+New tenable scans can be added to use this setup, or this can copied into a new lamdbda and used with different a different tenable, AWS, or Jira environment.

 View an overview of the process in lucidchart [here](https://drive.google.com/file/d/12_mjNtjdY_JZIo2lNo2cIxsi5Af_rjbX/view?usp=sharing).

 ## Table of contents